-There are several active residents' groups which each relate particularly to one small area.
+There is currently little evidence of civic pride in the Cliftonville area as a whole although there are several active residents' groups which each relate particularly to one small area.
 Some of these have already been involved in the public consultation exercise which was undertaken in October 2010 to gauge public reaction to the designation of conservation areas in Cliftonville.
 Whilst there appears to be no such group in the Norfolk Road, Warwick Road and Surrey Road Conservation Area, there is a strong sense of community spirit, particularly in Norfolk Road.
 The formation of a more formal group should therefore be encouraged and nurtured by the District Council.